 - You have to connect with someone to get their business card.
 You can’t just pick up one of their cards.

-As we transition to digital business cards, we think it will be useful to have a smaller number of business cards printed that include a QR code incorporated into the design.
-This will still give us the option to give out a physical business card if required but contacts who want to can scan the QR code and save your details without needing to take one of your business cards.
+If you’re looking to transition to digital business cards, we think it will be useful to have a smaller number of business cards printed that include a QR code incorporated into the design.
+This will still give you the option to give out a physical business card if required but contacts who want to can scan the QR code and save your details without needing to take one of your business cards.

 If you’re looking for help with digital business cards Silverstone Design Solutions can;